 There are a few ways to fix a cylinder head gasket failure when it happens.

 There are two products which most mechanics agree are the best head gasket sealers.
-Bar’s Leak and Blue Devil.
+Blue Devil and Bar’s Leak.

 Just as we did with my fathers Toyota, we drained the existing coolant.
 This time around however, we weren’t able to flush it through completely as the leak was bad enough to cause major damage if we started it right up.